 Joshua Sampson received a B.A. in mathematics and chemistry from Pomona College and an M.S. in biophysical chemistry from Stanford University.
 He then received his Ph.D. from the Biostatistics Department at the University of Washington in 2007 and spent two years as a postdoctoral fellow in the Yale School of Medicine.
-He joined the NCI in 2009 as a principal investigator, and was awarded scientific tenure and promoted to senior investigator in December 2016.
+He joined the NCI in 2009 as a principal investigator, and was awarded scientific tenure, and promoted to senior investigator in December 2016.
+In the fall of 2021, Dr. Sampson moved to the Food and Drug Administration and became a special volunteer in DCEG.

 High-Dimensional Mediation Analysis